 Restore Confidence and a Full Head of Hair

 Nearly one out of every five people in the United States experiences some form of hair loss.
-The majority of people lose their hair due to genetics, and the problem usually occurs during the aging process.
+Many people lose their hair their hair due to genetics, and the problem usually occurs during the aging process.
 In rarer cases, young men and women may develop early hair loss in their later teenage years or early twenties.
 Some people lose hair due to medical conditions, like autoimmune diseases, stress-related disorders, and vitamin and nutrient deficiencies.
 Less commonly, injury to the scalp, like a burn, can permanently damage hair follicles leading to hair loss that cannot regrow on its own.
 Once half or more of a person’s hair volume has gone, thinning is visually apparent.

 Hair loss can age a person’s looks, and it makes some people feel the need to the cover their head with hats or cut and color their hair into styles that help camouflage thinning and balding.
-Because partners Dr. Amy Garcia and Dr. Josh Surowitz believe that people should dictate their looks and not the other way around, the Dilworth Facial Plastic Surgery practice in Charlotte, NC offers some of the best modern solutions available to treat hair loss.
+Because partners Dr. Andrea Garcia and Dr. Josh Surowitz believe that people should dictate their looks and not the other way around, the Dilworth Facial Plastic Surgery practice in Charlotte, NC offers some of the best modern solutions available to treat hair loss.

 The Science behind Hair Loss

 Hair is formed from cells of keratin, which is a protein found in the human body.
 As hair grows from the scalp, the collection of older cells is pushed out by new keratin cells, forming a strand of hair.
 The process of keratin cell generation is cyclical and produces hair growth at the rate of about half an inch a month.
 A healthy head of hair consists of up to 150,000 strands of hair that sheds about 100 hairs every day.
-Hair loss patients may notice that the rate of daily loss is accelerated and new hairs may not regrow from the follicles.
+Hair loss patients may notice that the rate of daily loss is accelerated and new hairs may not regrow from the follicles

 The hair growth cycle occurs in four phases where hair grows (anagen), stops growing (catagen), the scalp releases the hair (exogen), and the follicle rests until there is new hair growth (telogen).
 Factors that shorten the hair growth phase, such as medical conditions and lifestyle choices, cause hairs to grow in shorter and thinner in a process known as miniaturization.
 If this continues, the hairs can ultimately be lost.
 A chemical of the body, DHT, can impact the hair follicle and prevent the normal cycle of hair production and growth.
 DHT is what testosterone converts to, and can actually cause the hair follicle to decrease in size.
-The most prevalent forms of hair loss, which are male and female pattern baldness and alopecia, are at least partially attributed to DHT’s effect on the hair follicles.
+The most prevalent forms of hair loss, which are male and female pattern baldness and alopecia, are at least partially attributed to DHT’s effect on the hair follicles

 Dr. Garcia and Dr. Surowitz are passionate about hair restoration.
 During your consultation, they will review your unique individual needs and help tailor a hair restoration treatment plan best suited to deliver the results you desire.
 Choices for surgical restoration include the “strip” procedure, which makes use of follicular unit transplant (FUT) and follicular unit extraction (FUE).